NBISweden/Rcourse/vt17/exercise/LoadData.md

 2. Go back and fix the way you read in the text to make sure that you get a vector with all words in chapter as individual entries also filter any non-letter characters and now identify the longest word.
+    HINT: read about regular expressions, e.g. in the gsub documentation.
+Follow the link 'regular expression' that is in the description of the gsub **pattern** argument.
+Look for [:alnum:].
 	<details>
 	<summary>:key: Click to see how</summary>
 	<pre>